National Consumer Protection Week – Mar. 7, 2027

 National Consumer Protection Week FAQs

-What is meant by consumer protection?
+What is the Federal Trade Commission's role in consumer protection?

 How to Observe National Consumer Protection Week